Updated: July 14, 2023 |

 Billy is an expert in the FP&A space.
 Before joining Cube at the seed stage, Billy found success as a tax advisor at companies like Grant Thornton LLP and Gemini.com.
 He holds a BA and MA in Accounting from William & Mary and splits his time between NYC and New England.

-What is sensitivity analysis in strategic finance?
+Why is sensitivity analysis important in strategic finance?

 Sensitivity analysis is a financial model created to determine how different sources of uncertainty can contribute to the financial model’s overall uncertainty.